percyhanna/chai-react/README.md

 A new library called [`rquery`](https://github.com/percyhanna/rquery) makes a better attempt at focusing on React tree traversal, and leaving assertions to `chai-react`.
 It provides an interface similar to jQuery for traversing rendered React trees.
-Use `rquery` to travers your component's tree, and then `chai-react` to make assertions on that traversal.
+Use `rquery` to traverse your component's tree, and then `chai-react` to make assertions on that traversal.

 **Example:**